cybozu-go/kkok/docs/API.md

 ### Authentication

-kkok can be configured to require authenticate token for API usage.
+kkok can be configured to require authentication token for API usage.
 If configured, clients need to send the token with

     Authorization: Bearer TOKEN